Alecadabra/DSA/README.md

-# Data Structures and Algorithms (Curtin University)
+# Data Structures and Algorithms

-Part of my Computer Science degree at Curtin University.
+Part of my Computer Science degree at Curtin University in 2019.
 My final mark was 87%.

 There's no proper commit history because it wasn't developed using GitHub.